browsermedia/bcms_cas/README.markdown

 2. Install the rubycas-client gem (See B below)
 3. Install the bcms_cas module, and configure it to point to your CAS server (see C below).
 4. Migrate the database to add the CAS Group (See D below)
-5. Alter the Login Form Portlet to submit to the CAS server.
+5. Create a Login Form to submit to the CAS server.
 (See E below)

 ## B. Installing RubyCAS-Client
 This project depends on RubyCAS-client (http://code.google.com/p/rubycas-client/).
 RubyCAS-Client is a standard Rails PluginGem, and the instructions